-Revocable trusts offer a variety of great tax benefits.
+Revocable living trusts offer a variety of great tax benefits.
 The tax code, however, is constantly being changed and updated.
 If you don’t review and update your revocable living trust to reflect the latest laws, you could be missing out on some very significant tax advantages.
 If, for example, tax codes are changed to allow higher levels of tax-free gifts, it may make sense to remove assets from a revocable trust and gift them to a loved one now.

 Updates to estate tax exemption laws can make a huge difference on how your revocable living trust should be configured.
 If federal law changes to reduce the estate tax exemption, for example, it may become desirable to put additional assets into the trust to minimize the overall tax burden.
 Tax code changes can have dramatic effects, which is why it is so important to ensure your revocable living trust reflects the latest changes.